son and I have been preaching for some weeks on my latest

 3) Let go of life's insignificant contradictions

-the grandkids come to our house and today if all can be
+and the grandkids come to our house and today if all can

-there, we count thirty people.
-Our family gets bigger with
+be there, we count thirty people.
+Our family gets bigger

-the grandchildren now getting married.
-For many years, our
+with the grandchildren now getting married.
+For many years,

-Easter breakfast takes place on Saturday morning, because
+our Easter breakfast takes place on Saturday morning,

-we are always at church very early for our Easter Services
+because we are always at church very early for our Easter

-grandchildren were little, Mrs. Schuller would hide little
+the children and grandchildren were little, Mrs. Schuller

-some Easter eggs inside.
-So little David was having fun
+Instead, we hid some Easter eggs inside.
+So little David

-in Germany and gave to Arvella for her birthday.
-He was
+that I bought in Germany and gave to Arvella for her birthday.

-holding it as he stood on the marble hearth of our fireplace.
+He was holding it as he stood on the marble hearth of

 I quickly said, "Here, David, give Grandpa the pitcher."